Bar Evolution in Edge-on Galaxies: A Demographic Study of Boxy/Peanut Bulges: Sample selection

 \subsection{FITS image files}

 Next, we use the (RA, Dec) of the egde-on galaxies to download the r-band images in FITS (Flexible Image Transport System) format.
 Our choice of $r$-band images reflects our interest in the stellar light profile of galaxies because $r$-band is less affected by dust extinction and has higher S/N ratio \citep{York.etal.2000}, which makes it easier to distinguish other structures from the oval \citep{yoshino2015box}.
-For this purpose, we utilise the $Skyview$ module \footnote{\href{https://astroquery.readthedocs.io/en/latest/skyview/skyview.html}{Skyview}} of the python package \texttt{Astroquery} \citep{astroquery.Ginsburg.etal.2019}. \texttt{Astroquery} provide a set of tools for accessing astronomical data from the webs of various surveys.
+For this purpose, we utilize the SDSS module \footnote{\href{https://dokk.org/documentation/astropy-astroquery/v0.4.6/sdss/sdss/}{astroquery.SDSS}} of the \texttt{Astroquery} \citep{astroquery.Ginsburg.etal.2019} Python package. \texttt{Astroquery} provide a set of tools for accessing astronomical data from the webs of various surveys.
 To obtain the complete image of the galaxy, we use the radius of the field to be 1.5 times the Petrosian radius of the galaxy.
 The pre-computed Petrosian radii of the galaxies are obtained using SDSS SQL search query along with the (RA, Dec) positions as discussed in Section~\ref{sec:data_base}.
-For all the galaxies, we used the default \texttt{Skyview} image dimensions, i.e., 300 pixels $\times$ 300 pixels.
-Due to our default image dimensions, the pixel size varies among galaxies depending upon the corresponding petrosian radius.
-Out of 9068 galaxies, we can obtain images for 6684 galaxies because \texttt{Skyview} does not return images for some specific positions.
+For all the galaxies, we used the default SDSS pixel scale, i.e. $0.396$ arcsec/pixel.
+Out of 9068 galaxies, we can obtain images for 6684 galaxies because SDSS does not return images for some specific positions.
 Through a quick visual inspection we removed incomplete images (where only some part of the galaxy is visible) leaving a sample of 6653 galaxies for further analysis.
 For all the galaxies in our sample we download the corresponding PSF file from SDSS Science Archive Server.